intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/pms.md

 `time_local` | - | datetime | - | The local time of the event which produced this data sample.
 Note that the timezone offset is discarded.
 `time_processing` | - | datetime | - | The UTC time when the request was received and *processed* on the API host.

-The transformed JSON structure used to load data into the datawarehouse, and which is sent to the message broker at the first stage of processing, is shown in the followng sample:
+The transformed JSON structure which is sent to the message broker at the first stage of processing the `dataset/pms` POST message, and which is used to load data into the datawarehouse, is shown in the followng sample:

 ```
 *** MESSAGE ***